Edward S. Mann: Education

 Mann graduated with a bachelor's degree in mathematics from Eastern Nazarene College in 1929 and a master's degree in mathematics from Boston University in 1932.
 He also received an honorary doctor of laws degree from Northwest Nazarene College in 1949 and earned a doctor of divinity degree from the University of Vermont in 1966.

 Family and hobbies

-Ed married his college sweetheart, Cora Herrschaft, in 1932.
+Mann married his college sweetheart, Cora Herrschaft, in 1932.
 Cora was from Brooklyn, New York, graduated from Eastern Nazarene herself in 1932, and died at the age of 81 in 1988.
 He remarried in 1989 to Katherine (Brown) Angell, widowed daughter-in-law of Ernest E. Angell.
 Mann had four sons, Edward, Merritt, Robert, and Richard, and three stepchildren, Gary, Gordon, and Katherine Angell.
 A sports fan, he attended ENC sports events and followed the Boston Red Sox.
 He also enjoyed vacationing at his cottage, Hearthside, on Lake Champlain in Vermont.